Goodness-of-fit test for multi-layer stochastic block models: Introduction

-We organize the rest of this paper as follows.
-In Section \ref{sec:model}, we formalize the multi-layer stochastic block model and outline the sequential hypothesis testing framework for determining the number of communities.
-Section \ref{sec:ideal} introduces the ideal normalized aggregation matrix and derives the asymptotic normality of the ideal test statistic under the null hypothesis.
-Section \ref{sec:proposed} proposes a feasible test statistic and establishes its asymptotic properties.
-The sequential testing algorithm is presented in Section \ref{sec:algorithm}.
-Sections \ref{sec:experiments} and \ref{sec:realdata} validate the method through extensive numerical experiments on synthetic and real-world multi-layer networks, respectively.
-We conclude with discussions and future extensions in Section \ref{sec:conclusion}.
-Technical proofs of theoretical results are provided in the Appendix.
+The rest of this paper is organized as follows.
+In Section \ref{sec:model}, we formalize the multi-layer stochastic block model.
+Section \ref{sec:ideal} introduces the ideal test statistic and establishes its asymptotic properties.
+Section \ref{sec:proposed} presents the feasible statistic and its theoretical foundation.
+The two consistent sequential testing algorithms, NAST and SR-NAST, are detailed in Section \ref{sec:algorithm}.
+Their empirical performance is validated in Sections \ref{sec:experiments} and \ref{sec:realdata} using synthetic and real-world data, respectively.
+We conclude with discussions in Section \ref{sec:conclusion}.
+Technical proofs are provided in the Appendix.